Cockpit on Raspberry Pi: The Ultimate Monitoring Tool

 sudo apt install <PACKAGE NAME>

-- Once the package is installed, navigate to “Applications” and then the package that you just installed.
+- Once the package is installed, reload the page to refresh the admin panel.

 As you can see, Cockpit is a great tool that is easy to install and intuitive, with several useful features.
 You can consult their official website to learn more about the software and the ecosystem.